 It will display the list of all the installed extensions. - Disable the toggle to turn off the extension process.

-Once the said extension has been uninstalled, restart the browser.
-Now check if it fixes the Microsoft Edge not responding issue.
+Once the said problematic extension has been removed, restart the browser to check if the Edge browser is responding.

-Using an old or outdated browser usually leads to several performance and security issues.
-That is why it is highly recommended to use the latest browser version.
+If you’re using an old or outdated browser, it usually leads to several performance and security issues.
+It’s highly recommended that the Edge browser be updated to the latest version.
+Here are the steps to follow:

 - Launch the Edge browser and head to edge://settings/help.

-- Edge will automatically check for the available update and, if found, will download it and install it immediately.
+- Edge will automatically check for the available update and download and install it immediately in the background.

-- After the installation, restart your browser and verify if the Microsoft Edge not responding issue has been fixed.
+- After the installation, restart your browser and verify the issue.

-However, there’s an alternate way out if you cannot use the browser to carry out the update process.
-You should download the latest setup file and proceed with the on-screen instructions to install.
-It shall automatically update your browser within a few seconds.
+However, if you cannot use the browser to carry out the update process, you should download the latest setup file and proceed with the on-screen instructions to install.
+It will automatically update your browser app.

-If a lot of temporary data accumulates over time, then a slow and sluggish browsing experience is on the cards.
-To rectify this problem, consider deleting the stored data.
-Here are the steps to delete the browser data:
+A lot of temporary data accumulates over time, which results in slow and sluggish browsing responses.
+To rectify this problem, consider deleting the stored cache data.
+Here are the steps to follow:

-- Launch the Edge browser on your PC.
+- Launch the Edge app on your PC.

 - Bring up the Clear Browsing Data dialog box using + + shortcut keys.